PrismRL/prism/docs/source/making-a-roguelike/part11.rst

 With the inventory state complete it's time to glue things together.
 Head back to ``gamelevelstate.lua`` and let's add some input handling to get the ``InventoryState`` to pop up.
-At the bottom of ``GameLevelState:keypressed``, just above the wait action, we'll check for the inventory key and push the ``InventoryState``, if the current actor (``owner``) has an inventory.
+At the bottom of ``GameLevelState:updateDecision``, just above the wait action, we'll check for the inventory key and push the ``InventoryState``, if the current actor (``owner``) has an inventory.

 .. code-block:: lua

-   function GameLevelState:update(key, scancode)
+   function GameLevelState:updateDecision(dt, owner, decision)
       -- ...

       if controls.inventory.pressed then